INTP Personality: Traits, Relationships, Career Matches

 INTPs often score lower on Big Five Extraversion.

-Like most introverted people, INTPs will prefer to stay in the background, keep to themselves, and avoid being the center of attention, unless absolutely necessary.
-They can easily work and play in isolated, quiet environments and will often prefer it.
+Like most introverted people, INTPs will prefer to stay in the background, keep to themselves, and avoid being the center of attention.
+They can efficiently work and play in isolated, quiet environments and will often prefer it.

 INTPs’ higher introversion can also manifest in a more restricted range of positive emotions.
 INTPs will be less likely than others to smile, laugh, show excitement and enthusiasm, raise their voice, or make small talk.